Budapestby VisitCity Guides

 Central Pest neighborhoods are 10-15 minutes apart on foot.
 Crossing between Buda and Pest takes 15-20 minutes via major bridges.
 The Castle District requires uphill walking or public transport from river level.

 Districts VII and VIII provide good value with excellent public transport connections.
-Víziváros on the Buda side offers charm at moderate prices.
+Víziváros on the Buda side has charm at moderate prices.
 Avoid District V for budget accommodation as it's the most expensive area.

 Absolutely.
 Budapest's compact center and excellent public transport make neighborhood hopping easy.
 Focus on 2-3 adjacent areas per day for a relaxed pace, or cover more ground using metro and tram connections.